rose53/weather-pi/README.md

 # ![WeatherPi](./src/main/resources/images/weather_pi_logo.png "WeatherPi") WeatherPi

-Java 8 program to display various sensors or components connected to a RaspberryPi on a [7-segment display](https://learn.adafruit.com/adafruit-led-backpack/1-2-inch-7-segment-backpack).
-For the communication with the display and the sensors, [Pi4J](http://pi4j.com/) is used.
+Java 8 program to collect data from various sensors connected to a RaspberryPi.
+For the connection to the sensors [Pi4J](http://pi4j.com/) is used.
 Additionally, there is a touch screen displaying data.
-The outdoor sensors are connected to an ESP8266 WiFi module.
+Outdoor sensors are connected to an ESP8266 WiFi module.

 ## Sensors
 The list of actually implemented sensors.
 The indoor sensors are connected to the RaspberryPi.